There are several ways to install Linux.

-If you want to use Linux without making any changes in your Windows system, you can go the virtual machine way.
 Basically, you install and use Linux like any regular Windows application.
-When you just want to try Linux for limited use, virtual machines provide a more comfortable option.
+When you just want to try Linux for limited use, virtual machines provide the most comfortable option.

 In this tutorial, I’ll show you how to install Linux inside Windows using VirtualBox.